 4. Introducing Tools on the Objective Machine: On the off chance that you are eager to introduce tools on the objective machine, you could introduce different command-line tools (or even visual desktop frameworks like VNC) and utilize the pivot box as “another” attacker machine.
 This is in some cases the best approach if introducing tools on such a gadget is passable in the standards of engagement.
 One extra intermediary tool we can reference is 3proxy.
 Shockingly, for Linux we will need to fabricate a static binary to convey (or endeavour to expand on the objective), so is somewhat less easy to get running.

 Best Way of Pivoting:

-Well on the off chance that you are doing a penetration testing or security audit and you have to test the internal network, remember to demand a VPN access.
-VPNs are the most ideal approach to tunnel your traffic through there inward networks without being confined.
+Well on the off chance that you are doing a penetration testing or security audit and you have to test the internal network, remember to demand VPN access.
+VPNs are the most ideal approach to tunnel your traffic through their inward networks without being confined.